 The basic procedure to make the M4 fit onto your stock head pipe is to cut right after the catalytic converter on the welds with an angle grinder.
 You can then clean up any daggy bits and slip on your new M4.

-The RANSOTO full system shown below is cheaper again.
-In my books, it is a copy of the M4 slip-on.
+The Generic carbon full system shown below is cheaper again.
+In my book, it is a copy of the M4 slip-on.
 The welds are very high quality and it fits well.
-Install is pretty straight forward but, the lack of instructions is disappointing for someone who has never installed an exhaust system before.
+Install is pretty straightforward but, the lack of instructions is disappointing for someone who has never installed an exhaust system before.

 Best Mid-Range Exhaust System for Yamaha MT07